 Medical offices are overwhelmed with paper records, considering that they hold medical records for every patient.
 It’s not uncommon for a hospital to shift to digital record keeping as it saves space and streamlines organization.

-The main reason why many hospitals are shifting to digital record keeping is that it saves space and streamlines organization.
+The main reason why many hospitals are shifting to Digital document storage for medical industry is that it saves space and streamlines organization.

 Many hospitals have already shifted their entire operation into an electronic format that makes it much easier for doctors to pull up any file they need on demand from anywhere in the office or even remotely via mobile device or Wi-Fi connection at home!